 Ref Question Assessment 7.
 Do site allocations include sufficient detail on the mix and quantum of development, including, where appropriate any necessary supporting infrastructure?
 Score: +2 Reason for score: The individual allocations identify an indicative level of different types of development usually expressed as a range.
 Applications may be able to justify an alternative level of development based on detailed design, layout etc, and it is not considered appropriate to be restrictive in this regard.
 Detail on necessary supporting infrastructure is included where relevant, although most allocated sites are small and will not be able to address infrastructure needs on site.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None D. What targets have you set for non-residential floorspace or employment land and, if relevant, the number of jobs to be created over the plan period?
 List these targets and the evidence source for this 'need' target?
 The following targets have been set in policy EM1: Offices - 30,000-86,000 sq m Industrial, warehouse, research and development - 167,000 sq m The needs were based on the results of the Commercial Development Needs Assessment 2024.
 In the case of offices, the lower end of the range is identified based on the capacity of Reading to deliver against needs as identified in the HELAA.
 No other non-residential or employment land targets have been set.
 8. Where and how are the targets referred to above to be delivered?
 Do the sites and indicative capacities that you have identified demonstrate that these targets are achievable?
 If you are not allocating sites to meet needs identified, can you justify and explain how those needs will be met?
 Reason for score: A mix of allocations and existing planning permissions can meet most of the needs identified.
 In the case of offices, there are outstanding planning permission that would substantially exceed the level of need identified, but these permissions are not all expected to come forward in practice.
 The capacity identified in the HELAA is much lower, due to the use of many of these sites for alternative uses, and also likely continued loss of office use for residential.
 However, it is clear that there is flexibility to deliver a wide range of different levels of office development.
 In the case of industrial, warehouse and R&D, there are substantial allocations made but these will not meet the need on their own.
-There will need to be a reliance on intensification within existing employment areas, which is expected to be sufficient to make up any shortfall, but this evidence still needs to be published in full.
-Implications of taking no further action: If the full evidence to support this is not drawn into a comprehensive document, it will not be clear that the plan is justified and effective.
-Mitigation/action required to move scale to right: Publication of an employment provision background paper at submission stage.
-Reviewer comments: None 9.
+There will need to be a reliance on intensification within existing employment areas, which is expected to be sufficient to make up any shortfall, and the contribution that this can make is set out in the Employment Area Analysis.
+Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 9.
 Does the local plan policies update: (i) identify infrastructure that is necessary to support planned growth; and (ii) enable provision of this infrastructure?
 Score: +2 Reason for score: The Partial Update includes a new summary Infrastructure Delivery Plan, which sets out the infrastructure provision required.
 A full Infrastructure Delivery Plan including more detail is published as evidence base for the plan.
 The plan enables provision of the infrastructure where appropriate, through an updated policy CC9, safeguarding of land in e.g. policy TR2 and on a site specific basis in the relevant site allocation policies.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None